safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 // an adapter that had owner 1 as the signer const safeSdkOwner1 = await safeFactory.deploySafe({ safeAccountConfig })

-console.log("Your Safe has been deployed:") console.log(`https://goerli.etherscan.io/address/${safeSdk.getAddress()}`))
+console.log('Your Safe has been deployed:') console.log(`https://goerli.etherscan.io/address/${safeSdk.getAddress()}`))
 ```